-The student must be able:
+The student should be able to:

-- to explain the conceptual differences between classical and quantum physics, - to understand and know how to use the mathematical formalism of quantum physics, - to apply the postulates of quantum physics in a physics or chemistry problem, - define the characteristics and properties of the model systems, - to reduce a complex system to a model system through approximations.
+- Tell the conceptual differences between classical and quantum physics. - Use the mathematical formalism of quantum mechanics. - Apply the postulates in the context of a measurement problem. - Define the main features and properties of the model systems. - Use appropriate approximations to change a complex system into a model system.